QMU Appendix 15 - Article of Association

 (Company Number SC007335)

-(As adopted by Special Resolution dated 3 February 2010 (and as previously amended by Special Resolution dated 7 February 2007 and by the Queen Margaret University, Edinburgh (Scotland) Order of Council 2007, and by Special Resolution dated 3 February 2010)).
+(As adopted by Special Resolution dated 6 February 2019 (and as previously amended by Special Resolution dated 7 February 2007 and by the Queen Margaret University, Edinburgh (Scotland) Order of Council 2007, and by Special Resolution dated 3 February 2010)).

 1. The University shall be governed by the Regulations contained in these Articles of Association, but may, by special resolution, alter, amend, add to or rescind any regulations herein contained.

 These Articles shall be subject to the provisions of the Queen Margaret University, Edinburgh (Scotland) Order of Council 2007 (the "Order"), amended through the Queen Margaret University, Edinburgh (Scotland) Amendment Order of Council 2015, in respect of the powers, functions, duties, composition, appointment and proceedings of the Court and of the Senate referred to in the Order.

 2. In these Articles, unless the contrary appears from the context:-